mdeguzis/SteamOS-Tools/README.md

 All operations are tested against official Valve releases _only_.

-# Latest Updates and News
+# Latest Updates, News, and discussions
 ***

 For the latest change details, please see the commits page and [whats-new.md](whats-new.md) file for overall change details.
+You can also follow development, and engage in discussion by joining the IRC channel `#libregeek` located under the irc.freenode.net network.
+The main op is me "ProfessorKaos64".

 # Warning
 ***